“One of the hardest things in life is having words in your heart that you can’t utter.”

 Kari is a teenager who grew up with apraxia.
 She has been in speech therapy for just about her entire life and is still in speech therapy today.
-She has never taken fish oils, and hearing about how NV original was working for children, she asked her dad if she could try it.
-She started NV at 17 years old which is a simple nutritional strategy.
+She started complimenting her therapy with nutritional strategies at 17 years old.

 To know a bit more about Kari, the following essay was written by Kari last year when she was 16 years old and will give you a better idea of what life has been like for this powerful young lady.

 “I’m 16 years old and I grew up with apraxia.
 Im still in speech therapy and misunderstood every once in awhile.
 I just finished up my 10th year of speech therapy (wow, over 25 speech therapists) Now that I am older I want to raise awareness about apraxia.
 I wanted to start a support group for teens and young adults like me”

 “Ever feel lonely?
 Like you don’t belong?
 An outcast?
 Chances are that you aren’t.
 If you look around you are bound to find a support group, school program, coworker, neighbor, or stranger that’s going through or has been through what you have.
 Whether it’s blindness, deafness, autism, gayness, divorce, death, foster care, bullying/suicide homelessness, immigration, or cancer, you are going to run into someone that you can relate to.

 But, what if you can’t find anyone like you?
 Welcome to my world of Apraxia.